Improving Intelligent Character Recognition (ICR) Accuracy with Better Form Design

 Rick Scanlan, Accusoft Director of Sales Engineering

 Throughout time people have been looking for ways to gather information.
 The invention of the printing press allowed large-scale production of documents and printing of the earliest forms.
 Until the 1980s, information collected from forms was tabulated by hand or manually entered into a computer.
-Hand print recognition technology has progressed significantly since that time, but the accuracy and productivity of forms processing is highly dependent on form design.
+Hand print recognition technology, more commonly known as Intelligent Character Recognition (ICR), has progressed significantly since that time, but the accuracy and productivity of forms processing is highly dependent on form design.

 There are many factors to consider when designing a form to collect hand printed responses.
-The form needs to be easily understood by your target audience.
-The form needs to constrain the response area and clearly identify and where the user is to write their responses.
+First and foremost, the form needs to be easily understood by your target audience.
+The form also needs to constrain the response area and clearly identify where the user should write their responses.

 - Tell the user that the form will be processed by a computer.